Free shipping over $60 to Canada & $85 to US (Details)

 Please or in order to post a review and rate the product.

-In traditional Chinese medicine, safflower, known as Honghua, has been used for centuries to treat a variety of ailments.
 It is believed to invigorate the blood, alleviate pain, and treat conditions such as menstrual disorders and cardiovascular issues.
 The plant's seeds are also rich in linoleic acid, which has been used to promote heart health and reduce cholesterol levels.

 Cultural Folklore